 Bulgaria’s proximity to Greece makes it an ideal destination for short or even longer trips from our country.
 Bansko, in particular, is very popular with Greeks.
-Especially those living in Northern Greece.
-For the latter it’s approximately a 3-hour drive to Bulgaria’s top ski resort.
-However, that’s not the case for people living in Central or Southern Greece.
-For us, driving to Bansko from Athens, apart from being quite tiring, is also expensive.
-Fuel and road tolls cost way more than catching a Ryanair or Wizz Air flight to Sofia.
-So when the opportunity arose for us to visit Bansko in order to attend the Bloggers On Top 2018 Unconference, we booked our cheap flights to the Bulgarian capital and then all we had to figure out was how to get from Sofia to Bansko.
+So when the opportunity arose for us to visit Bansko in order to attend the Bloggers On Top 2018 Unconference, we were thrilled.
+We booked our cheap flights to Sofia and then all we had to figure out was how to get from Sofia to Bansko.

 Sofia to Bansko by public transport

 The cheapest way to get from Sofia to Bansko is either by train or by bus.
-However, this option is neither the fastest nor the most comfortable one.
-Furthermore, there is no direct means of public transport from Sofia airport to Bansko.
+However, these options are neither the fastest nor the most comfortable ones.
+Furthermore, there are no direct means of public transport from Sofia airport to Bansko.
 Travellers have to get to Sofia city centre first and then take the train or bus to Bansko.
 In our case, time was of the essence, so we rejected the idea of getting from Sofia to Bansko by public transport right from the start.

 Although one of the cheapest ways to travel from Sofia to Bansko, the train is not even an option for travellers on a short break.
 This particular train ride is more suited to slow travellers or train enthusiasts as it offers the chance to travel along Bulgaria’s last narrow gauge railway.
 During its 6.5 hour journey time, this picturesque train ride passes amazing landscapes as well as the highest train station in the Balkans.